alfierushby/ExerciseRouteTracker/README.md

-# Quantified Self Mobile Application
+# Geo Tracker

 ## Introduction

-The Quantified Self or life-logging movement has been significantly enhanced by advances in mobile and wearable computing.
-This application is designed to leverage these advancements to provide users with a powerful tool for tracking their physical activities and setting location-based reminders.
+ This application is designed to provide users with a powerful tool for tracking their physical activities and setting location-based reminders.

 ## Features